usf-cs360-spring2019/usf-cs360-spring2019.github.io/_projects/midterm-project.md

 ## Prototypes

 Each group must submit several prototypes before their final release of their projects.
-This includes an alpha and beta release.
+This includes an [alpha release](https://usfca.instructure.com/courses/1582982/assignments/6821963) and [beta release](https://usfca.instructure.com/courses/1582982/assignments/6821964).
 Groups will give each other feedback on the prototypes in the beta release on Tuesday 3/5 and Thursday 3/7.

 See the [Midterm Prototypes](/guides/projects/midterm-prototypes.html) guide for additional details.

 ## Website

+The midterm project websites must include a rich page describing the data subset selected (and any processing performed), a team page with photos and bios of each team member, a prototypes page illustrating the development of the final visualizations, and one visualization page per team member (as described in the requirements section).

 Each group must [submit a final release](https://usfca.instructure.com/courses/1582982/assignments/6821965) of their professional project website showcasing their visualizations before class on Tuesday 03/19.
 All groups must meet this deadline regardless of when they are presenting.